circleci/circleci-docs/jekyll/_cci2/bundling-config.md

               to: "s3://mybucket_uri"
               overwrite: true
 ```
+--->

-If the same command were declared locally inside `config.yml` it would look something like:
+Defining a command called `s3sync` locally inside `config.yml` it would look something like:

 ```yaml
 commands: